JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 !!! warning "Performance of User Defined Functions"
     Operators which are not already built-in are automatically constructed using function pointers when called.
-    Note, however, that their performance is significantly degraded compared to built-in operators, and where possible user code should avoid this capability.
+    Their performance is significantly degraded compared to built-in operators, and where possible user code should avoid this capability and instead compose built-in operators.
 See [Operators](@ref).

 ## Example